VidathDissanayake/notes/networking/what_is_the_internet.md

 The internet is the **largest** network in existence.
 It is one giant network that consists of many, many small networks within itself.

+So, there are 2 main types of networks in the internet.
+- Private networks
+- Public networks

 [![Internet][1]][1]

 <br>